What steps do I need to take in order to be accepted into the BSN Program?

 19. I am graduating from a nursing program this year.
 Can I take the NCLEX-RN® in a different state?

 The NCLEX-RN® can be taken in any jurisdiction.
 However, graduates applying for a license who legally reside in a compact state can only apply to their home state board of nursing.
 This means that the applicant cannot apply for a compact license in a compact state other than the one in which he/she is declaring as their primary state of residence.

 20. Can I work in multiple states as an RN?

 - Yes.
 A RN can be licensed in multiple states through the Nurse Licensure Compact (NLC).

 - The NLC allows a nurse to have one compact license in the nurse's primary state of residence (the home state) and to practice in other compact states (remote states).

-- A compact license permits nursing practice (physically, and telephonically/electronically) across state lines in NLC states.
+- A compact license permits nursing practice (physically, and by phone/electronically) across state lines in NLC states.

 - A nurse whose primary state of residence is a noncompact state is not eligible for a compact license.